 EV-sharing services could deliver more sustainable EV uptake.
 Exposing users to EVs through these schemes could increase their purchase intention (Shaheen et al., 2020).
 These services can also be responsible for partial or total mode shift away from private vehicles and towards a scheme that increases the intensity of vehicle use.
 In five US cities, car-sharing services reduced private vehicle kilometres travelled by 6 to 16% by the few users of the platform (Martin & Shaheen, 2016).
 Levels of shared fleet use will vary according to the density of locations.
-Previous studies have shown a lower predisposition to use shared micromobility fleet services in lower-density areas than in higher-density of micromobility stations and higher latency in vehicle access.
+Previous studies have shown a lower predisposition to use shared micromobility fleet services in lower-density areas than in higher-density urban centres (Blazanin, 2021).
+This could be due to higher trip distances, as well as to a lower density of micromobility stations and higher latency in vehicle access.
 Yet, station-based versions of these services can still increase access to essential opportunities in lower-density urban areas.
 To this end, station location needs to be optimised by considering local characteristics, such as the location of places of interest like shopping centres or education institutions (Askarzadeh & Bridgelall, 2021).
 Car and other long-ranged vehicle-sharing services can be particularly suited to respond to the needs of less dense areas, especially those with potentially higher car dependency.